Dict¶

 required |

-This avoids materializing intermediate Dict objects if you only need
+This avoids materializing intermediate dict objects if you only need

 an aggregated result for each group.